CipherVision/InstructionalProgramming/_posts/2022-01-07-airplane-scheduling.md

 ## Scheduling a recurring task in Airplane

-Now that we’ve deployed our script to Airplane’s task, we can now assign a schedule to run the task at a specific interval.
-For simplicity, we’ll assign a daily schedule:
+Now that we’ve deployed our script to Airplane, we can assign a schedule to run the task at a specific interval.
+For simplicity, we’ll choose a daily schedule:

 The fact that you have the option to specify the interval in UNIX cron format is also a plus.

-For your reference, the following is the completed code repository containing the relevant project files:
+For your reference, the following is the completed code repository containing all relevant project files:

 Airplane does an excellent job at managing and deploying Python scripts to the cloud, and it takes less than 5 minutes to be up and running.
 For a more in-depth look at Airplane’s capabilities, please take a look at their [official quick-start guide](https://docs.airplane.dev/getting-started/quickstart-guide).